Limacina Helicina Antarctica – The Butterfly Effect

-Debbie Symons’ work Limacina Helicina Antarctica – The butterfly effect, explores the effects of the changing ocean chemistry on one of the Earths tiny but vitally important molluscs species the Limacina helicina Antarctica, or the sea butterfly, as it is more commonly known.
-This beautiful miniature species is at the bottom of the oceanic food chain and is and will continue to be, affected by the changing pH levels of the Earth’s oceans and its follow-on effect of the dissolution of calcium carbonate.
+Debbie Symons’ work Limacina Helicina Antarctica – The Butterfly Effect explores the effects of the changing ocean chemistry on one of the Earth’s tiny but vitally important molluscs species, the Limacina helicina Antarctica, or the sea butterfly, as it is more commonly known.
+This beautiful miniature species is at the bottom of the oceanic food chain and is, and will continue to be, affected by the changing pH levels of the Earth’s oceans and its follow-on effect of the dissolution of calcium carbonate.

-Exhibition history for Limacina Helicina Antarctica – The butterfly effect
+Exhibition history for Limacina Helicina Antarctica – The Butterfly Effect

 Ocean Imaginaries, RMIT Gallery, City campus, Swanston Street, Melbourne.
 Part of CLIMARTE’s Art+Climate=Change, 2017 Festival

 Fossil – a slow-acting violence, 2017.
 Stephen McLauglanGallery, Melbourne

 Finalist, Ravenswood Australian Women’s Art Prize, Gordon, NSW

 ZAZ10TS, Times Square, Gallery and Urban Screen, New York, USA